Have you been charged with an offence? A guide to appearing in the Magistrates Court

 Legal words and phrases explained

-Adjournment — When your case is put off to another day to allow you to get legal advice and further help.
+Adjournment — when your case is put off to another day to allow you to get legal advice and further help.

-Bail — A written promise you sign after you have been arrested and charged.
+Bail — a written promise you sign after you have been arrested and charged.
 The bail document will have conditions and requirements you have to follow.
-There are different types of bail conditions such as:

 • bail on your own undertaking